 Professional street bike motorcycle racing is not for the faint of heart.
 At speeds of 100+ MPH, it tests ones grit and determination on a weekly basis.
 Even at such a young age, Ben tackles these challenges in hopes to make a career as a professional motorcycle racer.

 Where it all began: Born during Laconia Bike Week in 2005, it seemed almost inevitable that I would develop a love for motorcycles.
 When I was just a few months old, my Papa would sit me on his Harley in the driveway and together we would rev the engine.
 It wasn’t long after that, he would take me for rides around the driveway.
 Then when I was 4, he bought a harness that attached me to him and we hit the road!
-It seems my Grammy and Papa created a monster!
 For Christmas 2008, my Mom and Step-Dad decided to buy me a Polaris Sportsman 90 four wheeler so that we could all trail ride together….the first words out of my mouth when I saw my Christmas present was; “Where is my dirt bike?”
-That wasn’t exactly the reaction they had envisioned!
+That wasn’t exactly the reaction they expected!
 They taught me how to ride it…I loved doing donuts!
 The following December, I asked them to sell the four-wheeler and buy me a dirt bike.
 After about a month they gave in and surprised me with my first dirt bike; a 2003 Honda XR 50.
 I rode it for the first time in March of 2010, it came very natural to me.
 My first race was on May 1, 2010 in Winchendon, MA.
 I cannot tell you how excited I was to have finished in 1st Place for my very first race!
 I hope that you have enjoyed learning a little bit about me – see you at the races!!